Housing market recovery gains traction

 Signs of recovery in the housing market have spurred interest from some big-name investors.
 Oliver Chang, the head of U.S. housing strategy at Morgan Stanley, announced this week that he was departing to start a buy-to-rent housing fund.

-The appetite for private label residential mortgage-backed securities has strengthened among investors rattled by broader market volatility.
+They have also raised the appetite for private label residential mortgage-backed securities among investors rattled by broader market volatility.